 Add extra storage

-iPhones don’t feature expandable internal memory, but you can buy extra peripherals, like the SanDisk iXpand, to boost the available storage.
-These dongles are effectively automatic backup solutions that pull photos and videos off your device so you can delete the originals: They can be useful, but you’re not actually expanding the available space on your phone like you are with an Android’s extra memory card.
+Apple’s iPhones don’t feature expandable internal memory, but you can buy extra peripherals, like the SanDisk iXpand, to boost the available storage.
+These dongles are effectively automatic backup solutions that pull photos and videos off your device so you can delete the originals.
+They can be useful, but you’re not actually expanding the available space on your phone like you are with an Android’s extra memory card.

 Regularly reset your phone

 No space-saving trick works better on your smartphone than running it through a factory reset every now and again.
-This effectively returns your handset to the state it was in when you first bought it—which means absolutely nothing will remain on there beyond what the manufacturer and Apple or Google have preinstalled.
+This effectively returns your handset to the state it was in when you first bought it—which means absolutely nothing will remain on there beyond what the manufacturer and Apple or Google preinstalled.

 What puts most people off running through this process is that it wipes your photos, videos, messages, apps, and everything else off your phone—so you’ll need to start from scratch.
 This means that, before you get started, you need to be absolutely sure that you backed up everything important.